cdvx/StackOverflow-lite-react-frontend/README.md

 # Usage
 -   A user that is not logged in can only view questions.
--   A User has to create an account.
+-   A User has to create an account to post a question.
 -   User can then login and have access to all the other parts of the app.

 # Features